 Living together has been such a blessing and so much fun.
 We’re partners and best friends, and share many interests and hobbies.

 We love cooking, and at least one of us is busy in the kitchen every night.
-Sitting down together at dinner is the most important time of the day for us, and we look forward to continuing this tradition with a child.
+Sitting down together at dinner is the most important time of the day for us, as we get to talk over the day, and we look forward to continuing this tradition with a child.

-We enjoy experiencing our new surrounding whether it’s gardening, walking to the park, finding treasures at estate sales, or heading to a diner with our family or friends.
+We enjoy experiencing domestic life in small town New Jersey.
+Whether it’s gardening, walking the dog to the park, finding treasures at estate sales, or heading to a diner with our family or friends… it’s always fun.

 Enlarging our family